gatsbyjs/gatsby/docs/blog/2019-06-26-live-preview-for-drupal/index.md

 Install the module and enable it on your Drupal instance.
 Configuring the Drupal module is straightforward: under ‘Configuration > System’, you should now have the option for ‘Gatsby Live Preview Settings’.
 The URL you copied earlier from your Gatsby Cloud instance can be pasted into the ‘Gatsby Preview Server URL’ field in Drupal and saved.

 Now you're all set up to use Preview!
-Make a change to your content, press Save (keystroke by keystroke updates are not available yet), and watch as Gatsby updates before Drupal even notifies you that your changes have been saved.
+Make a change to your content, press Save, and watch as Gatsby updates before Drupal even notifies you that your changes have been saved.
+We're not at keystroke-by-keystroke _yet_ -- but that's coming!

 ![Gatsby and Drupal integration demo with content reloading](./gatsby-drupal.gif)

+## Conclusion

+As you're testing out Gatsby Preview + Drupal, and using it for company or client projects, please [let the Gatsby team know](support@gatsbyjs.com) if you experience any issues.

+Drupal-based agencies and companies who want to improve client outcomes, site performance and UI/UX, and modernize their engineering stack while increase engineering team satisfaction have a powerful new tool in their toolkit.

+We're excited to see what comes next!